Disaster Preparedness and Response Archives

 Household Hazardous Waste Facilities.
 This document lists all the active permanent and temporary HHW collection programs and their contacts.
 They take most HHW waste with some restrictions.
 It also includes "Recycle Only Waste" drop off location and contacts (batteries, oil, oil filters, latex paint, antifreeze, and other universal waste).

-- Household Hazardous Waste Facilities: Adobe PDF, 248 KB
+- Household Hazardous Waste Facilities: PDF, 248 KB

 Auto Dismantling and Recycling